coinmetrics/product-docs/docs/data-visualization/charting-tool/README.md

 ## Selecting a Data Series

-The Charting Tool allows you to easily visualize our [Asset Metrics](../../api-data-types/asset-metrics-overview.md).
+The Charting Tool allows you to easily visualize our [Asset Metrics](https://coverage.coinmetrics.io/asset-metrics-v2).
 Simply select the "Add" button from the top left selection dialogs.

 <figure><img src="../../.gitbook/assets/Screenshot 2024-07-02 at 7.29.03 PM.png" alt=""><figcaption></figcaption></figure>

 Upon clicking the "Add" button, the Assets dialog will open to display the available assets.
 Assets can be searched by category or by typing the symbol or name into the "Asset Name or ID..." search window.

-Once you've made your asset selection, you can click on the "Proceed to Metrics" button, which will open the Metrics dialog to display the metrics available for the selected assets.&#x20;
+Once you've made your asset selection, you can click on the "Proceed to Metrics" button, which will open the Metrics dialog to display the metrics available for the selected assets.

-Instead of selecting the assets first, you can also select the "Start With Metrics" button in the bottom left of the dialog window and the list of all available metrics will be shown.&#x20;
+Instead of selecting the assets first, you can also select the "Start With Metrics" button in the bottom left of the dialog window and the list of all available metrics will be shown.

 <figure><img src="../../.gitbook/assets/Screenshot 2024-07-02 at 7.33.27 PM.png" alt=""><figcaption></figcaption></figure>